Last Updated on May 30, 2026 by John Berry

 Libration and coding

 For transmission systems to cope well with fading, they must consider libration.
-Rayleigh fading is shown above.
-It has cusps rising above the median, and then deep fades.
+Fast fading has cusps rising above the median, and then deep fades half a wavelength apart.
+This gives fade rates of 0.5 fades per second at 144MHz rising to and 5 fades per second at 1296MHz.
 Amateurs have measured the cusps as giving up to 10 dB of enhancement and up to 23dB degradation over EME paths.
-It’s a pretty hostile environment in which to transmit.
+It’s a pretty hostile environment in which to communicate.

-Ultimately, the transmission system designers quote thresholds at a frequency and for a given coding system taking account of the nature of the received signal.
-Sometimes fading can’t be overcome and it’s just a matter of waiting until the Moon’s distance from Earth changes.
+Ultimately, system designers quote receiver thresholds at a frequency and for a given coding system taking account of the nature of the received signal.